tanliangwei/Python-Data-Structures/Heap/README.md

 2. It compares the key of the target node with the key of the **higher-child**.
 If **higher-child** is larger, we swap **higher-child** with the target node and continue Max-Heapify at the new position of target node. (*Max-Heap property might still be violated there.*)
 3. Else, we do nothing and return.

+***Edge cases:***

+* If there are no children, we can return `False` immediately.
+There is no error to begin with.
+* If the target node is `None` or if its index is larger than the heap size, we can return `False` immediately.
+There is no tree and thus no error to begin with.

 Max Heapify will return `True` if at least one swap occured and `False` if no swap occured at all - *no error to begin with*.

 ## Build Max Heap